metno/metapi-tests/README.md

 **Important:** Scenario names (the free text following the `Scenario:` keyword) must be globally unique within the same test run even if they are located in different .feature files and/or under different `Feature:` keywords.

 Executing two scenarios with the same name will be considered multiple executions of the same scenario.
-Cucumber might consider the overall test execution as passed (i.e. the test runner process eventually exiting with status=0) as long as at least one of the multiple executions pass.
+Cucumber might consider the overall test execution as passed (i.e. the test runner process eventually exiting with status=0) as long as at least one of the multiple executions passes.
 A test failure might then go undetected.

 Test a local server that runs a single module